kripikroli/dev_bitcoinminer/_posts/2012-01-13-confidence-evidence.md

 featured:
 layout: post
 ---

-Evidence Of Confidence Restored
+<h2>Evidence Of Confidence Restored</h2>

-Just weeks after many miners were liquidating their GPU-laden rigs the rise in the exchange rates have given other miners the motivation to add capacity.
-This photo was found in a post in the Mining Hardware forum on BitcoinTalk.org.
+<p>Just weeks after many miners were liquidating their GPU-laden rigs the rise in the exchange rates have given other miners the motivation to add capacity.
+This photo was found in a post in the Mining Hardware forum on BitcoinTalk.org.<p>
-Previous Posts